DoITPoMS

 Free energy diagram

-The electric field alters the energy profile, resulting in a ‘tilting’ of the potential well:
+The electric field alters the free energy profile, resulting in a ‘tilting’ of the potential well:

 Free energy diagram